 The Certificate in Fitness Assessment and Exercise Counselling is earned concurrently with the honours degree in Kinesiology & Health Science by completeing specified courses along with the required core courses.

 Gender and Women's Studies is an interdisciplinary field of study that explores relations of power in the lives of individuals, groups and cultures in multiple settings and sites locally and transnationally.

-Geographic Information Systems and Remote Sensing is offered by the Faculties of Environmental Studies, Liberal Arts and Professional Studies and the Lassonde School of Engineering.
+Geographic Information Systems and Remote Sensing is offered by the Faculty of Environmental and Urban Change, the Faculty of Liberal Arts and Professional Studies and the Lassonde School of Engineering.

 Geomatics encompass the art, science and technology involved in collecting, managing and communicating geographically-referenced information.

 The Certificate in Meteorology is a one-year (Fall/Winter) certificate designed to provide specialized education in atmospheric processes to those students who have already completed a university degree in physical science or applied mathematics, thereby preparing them for careers in atmospheric science.

 The Certificate in Professional Writing in French, offered by the Department of French Studies, consists in a progressive training in all aspects of writing: grammatical and lexical correctness, stylistic adequacy and variety, genres and practices in public and professional writing, computational writing tools and document design, written communication effectiveness.
 The certificate aims at training versatile professional writers, who will have an extensive understanding of the way professional written communication works and will create documents addressing reader’s needs and expectations.